JoshuaCarter/Vanguard-40k/Readme.md

 - Support very small games.
 This keeps the barrier to entry much lower than normal.

-- Allow the game to scale up with a player's growing collection of models.
+- Enable the game to scale up with a player's growing collection, until they are ready to play regular games of 40k.

 #### Vanguard design goals for established players: